nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 You should use this function with <a href="../ft2-base_interface/#ft_get_first_char">FT_Get_First_Char</a> to walk over all character codes available in a given charmap.
 See the note for that function for a simple code example.

-Note that &lsquo;&#42;agindex&rsquo; is set to&nbsp;0 when there are no more codes in the charmap.
+Note that &lsquo;*agindex&rsquo; is set to&nbsp;0 when there are no more codes in the charmap.

 <hr>